Skip to main content

 Coins, Books, Sources: History of Mewar

-The books as stated by Todd, are all in the private libraries of the Rana at the City Palace, Udaipur along with the ancient original manuscripts preserved with their secrets to date.
+The books, as stated by Todd, are all in the private libraries of the Rana at the City Palace, Udaipur, along with the ancient original manuscripts preserved with their secrets to date.
 Here is a list of books and sources he mentioned:

 1. Khoman Rasa: Khoman was an ancient term for "Prince".
 It was first borne by the sons of Bappa Rawal, the founder of the Mewar Dynasty.
 It is claimed by Todd as a modern compilation of Mewar's history by the Ranas of Udaipur, for their own private libraries.
 It traces the genealogy of Mewar back to Lord Rama and also mentions important events such as the influence of the Sultanate on Mewar, the sack of Chittoor by Allauddin Khilji, Rana Sanga's bravery and the wars against the Mughals by Maharana Pratap Singh.

-2. The Raj Vilas, in the Vrij Bakha by Maan Kubeswara who is known as "The Lord of Rhyme"
+2. The Raj Vilas, in the Vrij Bakha by Maan Kubeswara, who is known as "The Lord of Rhyme"

 3. Raj Ratnakar by Suddasheo Bhat

-Both of these were composed during the time of Rana Raj Singh of Mewar who like his forefathers bravely opposed the rule of the Mughals under the violent Aurangzeb.
+Both of these were composed during the time of Rana Raj Singh of Mewar, who, like his forefathers, bravely opposed the rule of the Mughals under the violent Aurangzeb.
 It bears the military exploits and war strategies of the Rana.

 Coins of Rana Sangram Singh (source COIN INDIA)